a1v0/a1v0.de/draft-articles/overcoming-scim-provisioning-errors-in-servicenow.md

 I honestly don't know what causes this error.
 As far as I can glean, there's nothing wrong with this `PATCH` request.
 However, it only occurred when Entra was set up to provision the culprit field (in this case `addresses[type eq "home"].country`) with every single provisioning job.

+On some occasions, it can be due to the use of the `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` schema, which isn't fully supported by ServiceNow.

 #### Workaround

+If the mapping that's causing trouble uses the `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User` schema, then create a custom mapping using one of the ServiceNow schemas (e.g. `urn:ietf:params:scim:schemas:custom:servicenow:2.0:User`) instead.

-In the Entra provisioning config, ensure that the culprit field is not set to provision "Always" but "Only on object creation".
+Otherwise, in the Entra provisioning config, ensure that the culprit field is not set to provision "Always" but "Only on object creation".
 As far as I understand, "Only on object creation" will send the value only once when the user is provisioned for the first time, and then only when the value changes in Entra.

 This workaround is therefore not suitable for everyone (since sometimes you need field values to be sent every time), but it was good enough for the purposes of my project.